Jason F. Huntley, Ph.D.

 Francisella tularensis, the etiological agent of tularemia, is a Gram-negative intracellular bacterium that causes rapid, fatal disease in a number of mammalian species, including humans.
 F. tularensis is well-recognized as one of the most dangerous bacterial pathogens known because of its low infectious dose (< 10 organisms), ease of aerosolization, multiple routes of infection, and ability to induce severe disease and death.
-Additional causes for concern come from reports that Soviet scientists engineered antibiotic- and vaccine-resistant strains of F. tularensis through the 1990s.
-Given these considerations, F. tularensis has been recognized as a potential bioweapon and thus has been designated as a Tier 1 select agent by the CDC.
-Despite a relatively recent surge in F. tularensis research, surprisingly little has been reported, or is known, about the molecules that the bacterium uses to bind to and invade host cells, to survive inside host cells, or to evade immune detection.
-As compared with other bacterial pathogens, the robust infectivity and pathogenesis of F. tularensis suggest that it has unique bacterial effectors and virulence mechanisms.
-To date, no secreted proteins or functional secretion systems have been identified from the virulent strains of F. tularensis, arguing that intracellularly-induced outer membrane proteins (OMPs) are likely involved in initiating and sustaining F. tularensisinfection and disease pathogenesis.
-Indeed, OMPs have been shown to be virulence factors in many bacterial pathogens and, for this reason, are ideal vaccine targets.
-Given these considerations, research projects in the Huntley laboratory are currently underway to: (1) Identify F. tularensis OMPs up-regulated during mammalian infection; (2) Create OMP-deficient F. tularensis mutants to confirm the roles of in vivo-upregulated OMPs as virulence factors; (3) Characterize the function of these OMPs in pathogenesis; (4) Identify host cell molecules that F. tularensis OMPs interact with to promote disease; (5) Define OMP-specific immune responses that protect against F. tularensis infection.
+For these reasons, F. tularensis has been has been designated as a Tier 1 select agent, indicating its potential use as a bioweapon.
+One working hypothesis of the lab is that F. tularensis outer membrane proteins (OMPs), because of their surface localization, are likely involved in infection and disease.
+The second working hypothesis is that F. tularensis OMPs, because of their surface localization, are ideal vaccine candidates.
+Research projects in the Huntley laboratory are focused on: (1) Identifying F. tularensis OMPs up-regulated during mammalian infection; (2) Assessing OMP-deficient F. tularensis mutants during in vitro and in vivo infections to confirm the role of individual OMPs as virulence factors; (3) Characterizing the function of individual OMPs; (4) Developing and testing new vaccine formulations that prevent tularemia; (5) Defining immune responses that protect against F. tularensis infection.
 These projects are designed to answer fundamental questions about F. tularensis virulence and have practical applications for the development of safe, efficacious vaccines to prevent F. tularensis infection and disease.

 Mahawar M, Atianand MK, Dotson RJ, Mora V, Rabadi SM, Metzger DW, Huntley JF, Harton JA, Malik M, Bakshi CS.
 (2012).
 Identification of a novel Francisella tularensis factor required for intramacrophage survival and subversion of innate immune response.
 J Biol Chem.
 287(30):25216-29.